-A newsletter sent out twice a month, with short essays/reflections on various forms of interactive fiction, prose-driven games (often RPGs, but not only), hypertexts, digital textuality, unusual techno-textual artifacts, and other works of electronic literature.
+A newsletter sent out at least once a month, with short essays/reflections on various forms of interactive fiction, prose-driven games (often RPGs, but not only), hypertexts, digital textuality, unusual techno-textual artifacts, and other works of electronic literature.

 To receive new essays in your inbox and to have access to the archive.
 Because you think multi-linear, electronic texts are fascinating, because you love wordy video games, and/or you are interested in the interplays between language and technology.
 Also because you are a wonderful person who wants to support me.

 Who are you?

 My name is Axel Hassen Taiari.
 I am from Paris, France—well, the general area.
 I am a writer and narrative designer.
 Currently contributing to Neurocracy, a sci-fi hypertext/adventure game.
 I have published short fiction—mostly sci-fi, fantasy, and noir.
 My debut novel, a cosmic horror/ghetto/anti-colonial story called Ruination, will be released by King Shot Press in 2021.
 Think anti-racist Lovecraft set to a dope French-Arab hip-hop soundtrack curated by hacktivists.
 I have also written some articles.

 I have an MA in Literature-Culture-Media (specialized in English Lit).
 My thesis, titled The Heroes We Never Are, deals with computer role-playing games, player interpellation, and the subjugation of the Other.
 As much as I love CRPGs, my thesis argues that most games belonging to the genre are incredibly manipulative, and that they often reproduce hegemonic forms of violence and oppression.